teajay-fr/vim-cmake-project/README.md

 It will create build directory (if it do not exist), build the project and save all binaries into that directory.

     :CMakeBar
 will open sidebar with project files.
 Command utilizes NERDTree functionality.
 For navigation and viewing see NERDTree documantation.
-Sidebar view will only schow C/C++ related files and TXT files.
+Sidebar view will only show C/C++ related files and TXT files.

 License
 =======